gourryinverse/cxl-boot-to-bash/doc/platform/overview.rst

 At a high level, this is what occurs during this phase of configuration.

-* The bootloader starts the EFI / BIOS
+* The bootloader starts the BIOS/EFI.

-* BIOS / EFI do early device probe to determine static configuration
+* BIOS/EFI do early device probe to determine static configuration

-* BIOS / EFI creates ACPI Tables that describe static config for the OS
+* BIOS/EFI creates ACPI Tables that describe static config for the OS

-* Calls :code:`start_kernel` and begins the Linux Early Boot process.
+* BIOS/EFI calls :code:`start_kernel` and begins the Linux Early Boot process.